MPSC (Maharashtra Public Service Commission) Preparation Tips 2021

 Tip 5: Know the current affairs of the country and the state

-- A candidate must know the current happening of the country and the state of Maharashtra specifically.
+- A candidate must know the current happening in the country and the state of Maharashtra specifically.

 - Desiring candidates must have a regular follow up of newspapers and magazines about the social, political, geographical, cultural and passing of acts thoroughly.

 - A candidate must have a regular follow up of following newspapers and magazines.

 - Press Information Bureau (PIB)

 Go through the following quick links: